 What we really need to understand here?

 It is important to note that these regulations are not yet proposed to any legal body for formalization.
 This is more like a first draft that PEMRA has shared with the public and asked their opinion on it.
-It is a commendable approach on its own as I can not recall many incidents when institutions like these have asked for public opinion so all of the backlash was really unnecessary.
-Instead of criticizing PEMRA, what we could have done is to sit together and propose another draft covering our point of view as a reply or if that’s way too much to ask, maybe just share our feedback in a more constructive way.
+It is a commendable approach on its own as I can not recall many incidents when institutions like these have asked for a public opinion so all of the backlashes were really unnecessary.
+Instead of criticizing PEMRA, what we could have done is to sit together and propose another draft covering our point of view as a reply, or if that’s way too much to ask, maybe just share our feedback in a more constructive way.
 Then on the PEMRA end, we can expect that all of the comments they have received, along with the overall sentiments and feedback shared over traditional & social media, will be taken into account while drafting the next version as this is the only way to progress further on this regulation.
 It is imperative for PEMRA to make necessary revisions to this draft before proposing it to an official legal body (say cabinet & parliament) to be approved as a regulation.

 How PEMRA can generate revenue from regulating this space?